ThomNo67/OutlookMonitor/README.md

 The following command-line parameter can be used:

-### /EnableTS

--> this enables the troubleshooting view and extra output

 ### /Profile:<profile name>

 -> the dialog to select a MAPI profile doesn't appear, the profile passed as <profile name> will be used